sift-stack/sift-labview/README.md

-# LabVIEW Sift Client Plugin
+# LabVIEW Sift Client Library
 ## Overview
 The LabVIEW Sift Client Plugin enables interaction with the Sift application.
 This plugin provides tools for streaming data to Sift to leveraging its powerful visualization and data analysis capabilities.